AI Knowledge & LogicAI Analytics & Insights

 You define the questions.
 The AI reads every conversation and answers them for you.

 This isn't a simple tagging system.
 The prompt field accepts natural language instructions — the same frontier AI models that power your bot will interpret them.
-This means you can extract almost anything: product defects, cancellation reasons, customer sentiment, SLA compliance, purchasing power, language, retention outcomes, security concerns, and patterns you haven't thought of yet.
+This means you can extract almost anything: product defects, cancellation reasons, customer sentiment, purchasing power, language, retention outcomes, security concerns, and patterns you haven't thought of yet.

 How to think about data collection